-The game was organized into nine innings with nine questions each, like a baseball game.
-That was a lot of questions to expect a middle school student to sit through but removing questions was not an option.
-To solve this problem, I created a scored version in which a user could play from inning one through inning nine and an unscored version in which the user could try the game and answer questions from any inning without the time commitment.
-Take a look below at some animation from the game.
+The game was divided into 9 innings with 9 questions each.
+Expecting a middle school student to answer 81 questions in a row is crazy but removing questions was not an option.
+To solve this problem, I created a scored version in which a user could play from inning 1 through inning 9 and an unscored version in which a user could start at any inning.
+Take a look below at some animation and details of the UX process.

 The customer gave us a soft deadline and we made the game a high priority.
 I was the only Flash Designer at the company so I took the project with me when I transferred to a different department in 2008.
 It wasn't a high priority for the new department so it took longer to release than we had originally planned.
 However, working on other projects and attending UX, UI and IA courses during this time helped refine my User Experience and Usability Testing skills.
 Peanuts and Crackerjacks definitely benefited from that.

 I worked on both the game and Sports Page answer website.
 I tested them on students and interns and refined them based on the results.
 The end product was very successful.